Shufflecake: Plausible Deniability for Multiple Hidden Filesystems on Linux: TrueCrypt and VeraCrypt

 In general, it is not within the scope of PD schemes to hide \emph{themselves}, i.e., hide the very fact that that scheme is being used.
 We must assume that this fact is known to the adversary, who might, e.g., by searching the user's laptop, discover a TrueCrypt installation.
 Since a locked TrueCrypt volume is indistinguishable from random data, when asked for the first password, we could in theory even claim that the disk is not formatted with TrueCrypt at all, but is instead the result of a secure wiping procedure, or even that it is a pool of random data coming from other sources.
 However, a real-world adversary will arguably be unconvinced given the knowledge that a system like TrueCrypt is in use.
 So, a recommended course of action is to separate the TrueCrypt-supporting system (e.g., a laptop) and the encrypted media (e.g., a USB stick).
 This might be cumbersome for most use cases.

 Another big limitation is the fact that only \emph{one} hidden volume within each standard volume is supported.
 This is a problem, because the adversary might reasonably suspect that TrueCrypt is in use \emph{exactly} to hide something through its PD feature: if we only meant to encrypt a volume, we would reasonably use a more widespread and supported solution like LUKS or BitLocker.
-A user could claim that they prefer using independent, niche open-source software to secure their data, and it would be relatively credible, but the safest course of action when designing a PD scheme is assuming that the adversary might not believe this claim, and ask for a second password.
+A user could claim that they prefer using independent, niche open-source software to secure their data, but the safest course of action is assuming that the adversary might not believe this claim, and will pressure for a second password.

-The short answer to this problem is: a robust TrueCrypt-like PD solution should allow \emph{simultaneous access} to \emph{more} than two layers of volumes.
+The short answer to this problem is: a robust TrueCrypt-like PD solution should allow \emph{simultaneous access} to \emph{more} than two layers of volumes, without revealing \emph{how many}.
 That way, we can create a series of volumes with increasingly ``private'' contents (that could well be all decoys), so as to reveal more than one password to the adversary and convince them, based on the resulting decrypted contents, that we have effectively given up what we were hiding, while in fact we are still holding the password to one more top-secret volume whose existence they have no more reason to suspect.